barefootstache/minds-limitlezz/README.md

 - Removes boosted content
 - Removes content on the right
 - Expands the feed to fill the whole page
+- Can hide reminded content
+- Can hide embeded content

 ### User Account Gallery Grid View